w3c/wai-tutorials/source/page-structure/content.html.erb.md

 #### One term, multiple descriptions
 {:.ex}

-In the following example, John and Luke are described as authors and Frank is described as editor.
+In the following example, John and Luke are described as authors, and Frank is described as editor.

 {::nomarkdown}
 <%=sample_start%>